-6.5.2 Impact of Hyperparameter β to HORW

-In this part, we will discuss the impact of hyperparameter β in our method.
+2) Impact of Hyperparameter β to HORW: In this part, we will discuss the impact of hyperparameter β in our method.
 In a complex microservice system, anomaly service detection accuracy cannot be fully guaranteed.
 At this time, the hyperparameter β is required.
 It can mitigate the impact of wrong anomaly service detection results on the root cause localization results.
-From Fig. 7, we can obtain that the best AC@1, AC@2 and AC@3 of MicroDig are achieved when β is set to 0.1 on dataset A. For dataset B, the highest level, i.e., AC@1, AC@3 and Avg@3 of MicroDig reaches 61.3%, 85.5% and 74.7% when β is set to 0.1 and 0.15, MicroDig's AC@1, AC@2, AC@3, and Avg@3 are generally close, although slightly higher when β is set to 0.1.
+From Fig. 7, we can obtain that the best AC@1, AC@2 and AC@3 of MicroDig are achieved when β is set to 0.1 on dataset A. For dataset B, the highest level, i.e., AC@1, AC@3 and Avg@3 of MicroDig reaches 61.3%, 85.5% and 74.7% when β is set to 0.1, respectively.
+On dataset C, when β is set to 0.1 and 0.15, MicroDig's AC@1, AC@2, AC@3, and Avg@3 are generally close, although slightly higher when β is set to 0.1.

-As demonstrated in §5.4, the value of β is related to data quality, where higher data quality corresponds to greater anomaly service detection accuracy, and β tends to approach 0, and vice versa.
+As demonstrated in Section V-D, the value of β is related to data quality, where higher data quality corresponds to greater anomaly service detection accuracy, and β tends to approach 0, and vice versa.
 The value of β may vary for different datasets.
-We set β =0.1 for datasets A, B, and C, respectively, because MicroDig achieves the best accuracy across all three datasets when β =0.1.
+We set β =0.1 for datasets \mathcal{A} , \mathcal{B} , and \mathcal{C} , respectively, because MicroDig achieves the best accuracy across all three datasets when β =0.1.